 2. Finding The Best Natural Light

 Never overlook your lighting when taking portraits.
 It makes or breaks the entire photoshoot.
-Every portrait photographers have their own style and I love to shoot portraits a little overexposed to make them looks dreamy.
-Thanks to the benefits of diffusion filter for portraits.
+Every portrait photographers have their own style and I love to shoot portraits a little overexposed to make them look dreamy.
+Thanks to the benefits of diffusion filters for portraits.

 You should always take advantage of natural sunlight and the best time to shoot portraits when it’s available, however, sometimes it’s not possible to get good quality light on the subject.
 I recommend using a fast shutter speed and a lower ISO.